Vizemo/4883-PT-Marchesi/Assignments/A07/README.md

 - [LINK](https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Assignments/07-A07) to the github instructions.
 - I chose [P703 - Kth Largest Element in a Stream](https://leetcode.com/problems/kth-largest-element-in-a-stream/)
 - The file chart below contains the documents for the assignment with short descriptions.
-- Underneath the file chart is code solution is displayed.
+- Underneath the file chart the code solution is displayed.

 ### Files